boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 7. The merchant [checks the corresponding contract and initial storage for the expected values](#merchant-requirements-4) and initializes the chain watcher to track the zkChannels contract specified by `contract_ID`.
 The merchant then funds their side of the smart contract, if the channel is dual-funded, by calling the [`AddMerchFunding` entrypoint](5-tezos-escrowagent.md#addmerchfunding-entrypoint) of the contract with identifier `contract_id`.
 When the chain watcher indicates  this contract has status `OPEN` for a depth of `required_confirmations` blocks, the merchant runs `zkAbacus.Activate()` to generate the initial payment tag and sends the customer [the message `activate`](#the-activate-message), which contains this payment tag.
 8. Upon completion of `zkAbacus.Activate()`, the zkChannel is open and ready for [payments](3-channel-payments.md).

+## Representation of Balances
+Balances in zkAbacus are represented as BLS12-381 scalars.
+We support integer values in the range (-2^63, 2^63).

 ## Message Specifications